jungr-ait/msckf_mono/README.md

 1. Group into image front- and back-end calls to obtain the average `cycles per call` (CPC):
    - Image front-end includes feature extraction and feature tracking tasks: `corner_detector::TrackerHandler::tracked_features`, `corner_detector::TrackerHandler::new_features`
    - Image back-end include the estimator update state by marginalizing outdated features: `msckf_mono::MSCKF::marginalize`

+   From the previous call graph, one can see that for instance  marginalizing states took 15228990779 cycles being called 479 times.
+This means, that on average one call took 31.79e6 instruction fetches (CPCs) for the *large* resolution (1280x960).

 **HINT:** the MSCKF_mono might fail at some runs and completely diverge.
 In general, the algorithm does not provide reproducible results (it is non-deterministic), e.g. due to RANSAC-based optimization.
 Therefore be patient and simply rerun the evaluation ;-)